A plate full of Amatriciana pasta

 Introduction to Pronouns

-Pronouns in Italian are words used to replace nouns or noun phrases that have already been mentioned or are understood from the context.
-The main purpose of pronouns is to avoid repetition and make sentences more fluid and natural.
+Pronouns in Italian are words used to replace nouns or noun phrases that have already been mentioned or are clear from the context.
+Their main purpose is to avoid repetition and make sentences sound more fluid, natural, and conversational.
+Just like in English, pronouns help speakers communicate more efficiently without repeating the same information over and over.

 Ieri ho visto Giovanni.
 Ieri lo ho visto.